 When you patch a dimmer or fixture you tell Titan which of the DMX universes it is on.
-Each universe can be configured to come out of one or more of the standard DMX outputs on the back of the console, and/or over an Ethernet protocol (see section 17 on page 297.)
+Each universe can be configured to come out of one or more of the standard DMX outputs on the back of the console, and/or over an Ethernet protocol (see section 18 on page 337.)

 The Arena includes a built-in Ethernet switch and has an optical network connection.
-See section 17 on page 297 for details of how to network the Arena console.
+See section 18 on page 337 for details of how to network the Arena console.

-By default on a new show, the XLRs on the console are automatically connected to DMX lines starting at line 1, however if you are loading a show from a different model of console or the simulator, check the DMX Settings option to confirm the setup.
+By default on a new show, the XLRs on the console are automatically connected to DMX lines starting at line 1, however if you are loading a show from a different model of console or the simulator, check the DMX Settings option to confirm how the DMX outputs are set up.